SMUSADDIQH/Assignmnet-DevOps/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #Push the Repository to github

-1. Add the files to Stagging Area git add .
+1. Add the files to Stagging Area: git add .

-2. Commit the files to Local repo git commit -m "Devops assignment"
+2. Commit the files to Local repo: git commit -m "Devops assignment"

-3. Connect to GitHub
+3. Connect to GitHub:
    git remote add origin <URL>

-4. Push to GitHub
+4. Push to GitHub:
    git push -u origin master

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #Create a workflow for CI/CD pipeline in GitHub

-1. Create The directories for workflow Assignmnet-DevOps/.github/workflow/pyhton-linter.yaml
+1. Create The directories for workflow:
+   Assignmnet-DevOps/.github/workflow/pyhton-linter.yaml